-As a result of the acquisition of the Euroports shares during the year 2019 and the appropriate purchase price allocations the company has disclosed an additional amount of EUR 252,7 million as goodwill under intangible fixed assets.
+As a result of the remeasurement of the Euroports acquisition during the year 2019, the company has disclosed an additional amount of EUR 17,1 million and another EUR 5,4 million from another acquisition in 2020 as goodwill under intangible fixed assets.
 The goodwills are subject to the future performances of these companies.
 This requires management to closely monitor the carrying values.
-In 2019 no impairments were noted.
+In 2020 no impairments were noted.